 You get out of the bed in the morning and as you take your first steps to the kitchen you feel a burning, stabbing pain on the bottom of your foot.
-You think you might have plantar fasciitis.
-But you’re not really sure?
-“What is plantar fasciitis and how do you treat it” is a question that many ask.
+You’re probably asking yourself, “What can I do about my foot pain”?
+Plantar Fasciitis is one of the most common causes of foot pain.
+Learn about the causes, symptoms and treatment of plantar fasciitis.

 Plantar Fasciitis is an inflammation of the plantar fascia generally caused by small tears or over-stretching of the plantar fascia.